-I grew up amid Irish music but Horslips aside – it mostly passed me.
+I grew up amid Irish music but Horslips aside – it mostly passed me by.
 And even then I liked Horslips (and the later Moving Hearts) for their modern slant on traditional airs.
-Another band was doing similar innovative things in the early 1970s, a band called Planxty.
+Also doing innovative things in the early 1970s was a band called Planxty.
 But at the time I probably dismissed it as “diddley-eidley” music without understanding the brilliance that went into it.

-The band was hugely successful in its early days but the success and the associated touring took its toll on members with Lunny and Moore both dropping out.
-However Lunny still continued to work with the band and Moore was replaced on vocals by the brilliant young Northern Irish talent Paul Brady.
-Brady and Irvine struck up an instant liking and enjoyed each others work.
+The band was hugely successful in its early days but the success and the associated touring took its toll on members with Lunny and Moore dropping out.
+Lunny still continued to work with the band and Moore was replaced on vocals by the brilliant young Northern Irish talent Paul Brady.
+Brady and Irvine struck up an instant liking and enjoyed each other’s work.

-It didn’t take long for the idea of them making an album as a duo.
+It didn’t take long for the idea an album as a duo.
 The album simply called Andy Irvine/Paul Brady was released at the end of 1976 after Planxty finally broke up – though with Donal Lunny also involved it seemed like another Planxty album in exile.
-Irish master fiddler Kevin Burke also contributed playing violin.
+Irish master fiddler Kevin Burke played violin.

 The album opens with Irvine’s arrangement of the traditional English ballad Plains of Kildare (somewhat ironic as the only non-Kildare man in the original Planxty) about the 18th century horse Skewball and its race presumably at The Curragh (though not mentioned).
 Irvine’s jig in 3 4 time elegantly transitions to an instrumental middle eight in Bulgarian rachenitsa rhythm of 7 8 time to suggest the gallop of racing horses, before slowing down for the final verse.